sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 - media (index 10): This text value is a hint to the tag consumer to understand what target platform this tag applies to.
 This item item MUST be formatted as a query as defined by the W3C Media Queries Recommendation (see {{-css3-mediaqueries}}).
-Support for media queries are included here for compatibility with {{SWID}}, which does not provide any further requirements for media query use.
+Support for media queries are included here for interoperability with {{SWID}}, which does not provide any further requirements for media query use.
 Thus, this specification does not clarify how a media query is to be used for a CoSWID.

 - software-meta (index 5): An open-ended map of key/value data pairs.
 A number of predefined keys can be used within this item providing for